From Ballotpedia - Reading time: 23 min

 North Dakota requires voters to present identification while voting.
 Identification must include the voter’s name, current North Dakota residential address, and date of birth.[15]

-According to the secretary of state's office, "An applicant without an acceptable form of identification may use an attester.
-The attester must provide his or her name, North Dakota driver’s license, nondriver’s, or tribal identification number, and sign the absentee/mail ballot application form to attest to the applicant’s North Dakota residency and voting eligibility."[11]
+According to the secretary of state's office, an absentee ballot applicant "without an acceptable form of ID may use an attester."
+The attester "must provide name, valid ID number and sign the absentee or mail ballot application attesting the applicant's ND residency or voting eligibility."[15]

 Click here to learn more about the background of North Dakota's law.